diogomene/Cozy/README.md

 - [ ] Think about devolop a good dark-mode, or a responsible color theme, that may attend to the user's system preferences

 ## Can i use the code?
 Absolutely.
-This project's code is interaly free-to-use.
-No needs to referencing, or asking for permissions of any nature
+This project's code is entirely free-to-use.
+No needs to reference, or asking for permissions of any nature